-Treatment failure, switching from HFNC to CPAP or escalation to intubation and ventilation, occurred in 37.1% of HFNC group and 33.7% of the CPAP group.
+Treatment failure, switching from HFNC to CPAP, or escalation to intubation and ventilation, occurred in 37.1% of the HFNC group and 33.7% of the CPAP group.
 In the HFNC group, this was mostly due to clinical deterioration.
 In the CPAP group, it was mostly due to patient discomfort.

 There was no significant difference between HFNC and CPAP groups regarding:

 - Mortality at PICU discharge and at day 60

 - The rate of reintubation within 48 hours (HFNC, 13.3%; CPAP, 11.5%)

 - The length of PICU or acute hospital stay